 The Law does give you certain rights to information and documents relating to your Silver Thatch Pensions Plan.

 You should receive from your employer or directly from the administrative services agent, within 30 days of beginning work, a copy of the Member Handbook explaining the provisions of the Plan and your rights and obligations under the Silver Thatch Pensions Plan.

 You will also receive an annual statement from the administrative services agent setting out certain details relating to your membership of the Silver Thatch Pensions Plan as required by the Law.

-To learn how your investments are doing and gain access to more documents and information, use the username and password that you were provided upon registration (Click here if you forgot your credentials) to access your personal and confidential pension information through our secure online member services.
+To learn how your investments are doing and gain access to more documents and information, use the username and password that you were provided upon registration (Click here if you forgot your credentials) to access your personal and confidential pension information through our secure online Member Portal.